Monstarrrr/Monstarrrr/README.md

 > 🧊 Enjoy a fully automated [3D animation video](https://youtu.be/8z5CAcl1IsI) project that I made from scratch in [over 2,000 hours in Blender](https://i.imgur.com/JWyp029.png)

 > 📧 **monstar.dev@protonmail.com**

+*Kiwi Labs is a group of volunteer developers working on open source projects that aim to make the world a better place.

 <br />
 <h3 align="left">Stats</h3>